The Pearl Lounge Marrakesh Review (Evening Visit)

 - Cold items: A sparse selection of stale sandwiches and unappetizing salads.
 As these sandwiches were behind the counter, you would have to queue for a man to serve these to you.
 He was frequently not behind the counter, so there were occasions where the queue would stack up with irritated travellers.

-Wi-Fi & Amenities at The Pearl Lounge Marrakesh Airport
+Wi-Fi and Amenities at The Pearl Lounge Marrakesh Airport

 The WiFi worked well and quickly, which was a big bonus because the airport’s public WiFi was unusable.
-Power outlets were scattered throughout the lounge, but most did not work.
-I had to test five outlets before finding one that functioned which was a little frustrating.
-When I asked staff about the issue, they admitted none of the outlets worked.
+Power outlets were scattered throughout the lounge, but I struggled to find one that worked.
+After testing several sockets, staff told me that many of the outlets were not functioning at the time of my visit.

 The toilets were in poor condition with paper towels overflowing from the bin and covering the floor.
 It was clear nobody had cleaned the area in hours.
 Strangely, a cat sat in the lounge during my visit.
 I do not think it was a therapy animal, but it was cute enough to deserve a photo.